Transia-RnD/XrplCSharp/README.md

 # Store this in a secure place!
 ```

-**Note:** You can use `Ripple.Keypairs` to sign transactions but `XrplCSharp` also provides explicit methods for safely signing and submitting transactions.
+**Note:** You can use `Keypairs` to sign transactions but `XrplCSharp` also provides explicit methods for safely signing and submitting transactions.
 See [Transaction Signing](#transaction-signing) and [XRPL Transaction Methods](https://XrplCSharp.readthedocs.io/en/stable/source/xrpl.transaction.html#module-xrpl.transaction) for more information.

 ### Serialize and sign transactions